 - 5. Suspected Child Abuse--If child abuse is suspected or there is concern that contacting the parent may escalate the student's current level of risk, and/or the parents/guardians are contacted and unwilling to respond, report the incident to the appropriate child protective services agency. - 6.
 Determine Appropriate Action Plan - a.
 Interventions will be based upon the severity and potential risk of the threat.
 The action plan determined by the team should be documented and managed by the school site administrator/designee.
 Actions may include: - i.
 Contact with and/or apprehension of student(s) who initiated the threat. - ii.
 Removal of student from premises. - iii.
 Conference with student(s) initiating the threat and his/her parent(s) and consider appropriate interventions, including access to mental health services, case management, school or community resources.
 Other actions may include discipline, or change of class(es). - iv.
 Consider the possibility that there are circumstances that might increase the likelihood of an attack that may need to be addressed.
 Examples of triggers may include bullying, suspension, expulsion, relationship problems, significant loss, or interpersonal conflict. - v.
 Warn and protect the targeted individual(s) of the threat and/or take reasonable steps to protect the targeted individual(s) in the school, when appropriate.
 If the targeted individual is a student, take appropriate steps to warn the parent/guardian. - vi.
 Design support system for the targeted individual and/or student who initiated threat, if appropriate. - vii.
 Obtain a restraining order, when appropriate. - viii.
-Monitor progress toward re-establishing school safety.

-7. Student Re-entry Guidelines
+Monitor progress toward re-establishing school safety. - 7.
+Student Re-entry Guidelines - a.

-- a.
 A student returning to school following hospitalization, including psychiatric and drug or alcohol inpatient treatment, must have written permission by the health care provider to attend school. - b.
-If the student has been out of school for any length of time, including mental health hospitalization, the school site administrator/designee may consider holding a re-entry meeting with key support staff, parents, and student to facilitate a successful transition. - As appropriate, consider an assessment for special education for a student whose behavioral and emotional needs Affect their ability to benefit from their educational program - d.
-Consider creating a behavior contract, which would be signed by parent/guardian and student with guidelines for behavior or strategies to prevent further incidents.
+If the student has been out of school for any length of time, including mental health hospitalization, the school site administrator/designee may consider holding a re-entry meeting with key support staff, parents, and student to facilitate a successful transition. - c.
+As appropriate, consider an assessment for special education for a student whose behavioral and emotional needs Affect their ability to benefit from their educational program - d.
+Consider creating a behavior contract, which would be signed by parent/guardian and student with guidelines for behavior or strategies to prevent further incidents. - 8.
+Provide Resources - a.
+For mental/physical health services, refer the student to a community resource provider, or their health care provider.